-Heroic is the phrase community contributors use to explain movements using Saeed Phillips on March 17 at the Frederiksted Pier.
+Community contributors use the phrase “heroic” to explain movements using Saeed Phillips on March 17 at the Frederiksted Pier.

-Burke has been teaching the magnificence for three years, and Saeed, 16, has been a part of the magnificence on the grounds of its inception.
-In addition, Burke stated 20 Crucian college students had been certified to scuba dive via the program.
+Burke has been teaching the magnificence for three years, and Saeed, 16, has been a part of it since its inception.
+In addition, Burke stated that 20 Crucian college students had been certified to scuba dive through the program.

 Neil Canton, government director of the Caribbean Center for Boys and Girls, instructed TV 2 News, “Because of the Clubs, it became a large plus for getting ready him (Phillips) for what needed to be achieved while that want got here.”